convexset/meteor-template-helpers/README.md

 If you get an error message like:
 ```
 WARNING: npm peer requirements not installed:
- - package-utils@^0.2.1 not installed.
+ - underscore@^1.8.3 not installed.

 Read more about installing npm peer dependencies:
   http://guide.meteor.com/using-packages.html#peer-npm-dependencies
 ```
 It is because, by design, the package does not include instances of these from `npm` to avoid repetition.
-(In this case, `meteor npm install --save package-utils` will deal with the problem.)
+(In this case, `meteor npm install --save underscore` will deal with the problem.)

 See [this](http://guide.meteor.com/using-packages.html#peer-npm-dependencies) or [this](https://atmospherejs.com/tmeasday/check-npm-versions) for more information.